Kutsv/Kutsenko-cv/cv.md

 ## **About me**
 I took an active part in the social and scientific life of the Academy (participation in the IV All-Russian Student Olympiad, V Youth Scientific Conference "Young Pharmacy-Potential of the Future", VI Youth Ecological Congress "Northern Palmyra").
 I work as a Junior Researcher.
 My professional development matters a lot to me, that I am constantly seeking for new.

-## **I believe that my ability to grasp and process information will lead me through this path of becoming a proficient DevOps Engineer**

 ----